Ladquison/Aggallet/README.md

-# What is Armoron?
+# What is Aggallet?

-Armoron is a tool that automatically generates WebAssembly-related source code from function specifications defined in YAML files.
+Aggallet is a tool that automatically generates WebAssembly-related source code from function specifications defined in YAML files.
-The name is a combination of "Armor" and "Iron", inspired by my favorite game character.
+The name is a combination of "Aggressive" and "Gallet", inspired by my favorite game character.

 ---

 # Overview

  - Function specifications must be defined in YAML.
- - Armoron reads the YAML and generates TypeScript code and source code for the WebAssembly implementation language.
+ - Aggallet reads the YAML and generates TypeScript code and source code for the WebAssembly implementation language.
  - Regarding the WebAssembly language, currently only support C++ by building with Emscripten.
- - Armoron generates interface code based on the specifications; business logic must be implemented by the user.
+ - Aggallet generates interface code based on the specifications; business logic must be implemented by the user.

  ---